iotaledger/wasp/documentation/docs/misc/accounts.md

 # On-chain accounts

-ISCP introduces the concept of _on-chain account_.
+IOTA Smart Contracts introduces the concept of _on-chain account_.
 Each chain maintains a list of pairs: `<agent ID>: <colored balance>`.
 Each pair is an account with its colored balances.

-**Any agent ID on the ISCP network may have an account on any chain**.
+**Any agent ID on the IOTA Smart Contracts network may have an account on any chain**.
 In other words, any smart contract and any ordinary address on the network can have account on any chain.

-ISCP ensures that the tokens owned by the chain address may be moved to another location only by the entity represented by the corresponding agent ID.
+IOTA Smart Contracts ensures that the tokens owned by the chain address may be moved to another location only by the entity represented by the corresponding agent ID.
 The system requires cryptographically secure authorization to move funds between on-chain accounts.